DanielJGil/mans-search-for-pizza/README.md

 This is a small restaurant application where users are able to add items from the menu into their cart, order the items and then view existing orders.

+I created this app using React and used an API which contains all the restaurant data and allows new orders to be created on the database.

+My technology decisions:
+Routing - React Router / Styling - Tailwind / Remote State Management - React Router / UI State Management - Redux

 Application features:
 - The users are greeted with a homepage where they can input their name or search for an exisiting order.
   <img width="1470" alt="Screenshot 2023-11-14 at 14 49 06" src="https://github.com/DanielJGil/mans-search-for-pizza/assets/131858991/62cee3e4-2d32-4392-9ac9-bb0794910b76">